Chapter G, Eligibility Budgets

 Revision 11-4; Effective December 1, 2011

 For spouse-to-spouse deeming policy to apply, the person must first be eligible based on the person's own income in the pretest.
-To determine if the person meets the pretest, use the steps in Section G-5000, Noninstitutional Budget Steps, to determine the person's countable income and compare the person's countable income to the program's income limit for an individual.
+To determine if the person meets the pretest, use the steps in G-5000, Noninstitutional Budget Steps, to determine the person's countable income and compare the person's countable income to the program's income limit for an individual.

 If the individual is eligible in the pretest, Appendix XXIX, Special Deeming Eligibility Test for Spouse to Spouse, provides the manual steps used to calculate eligibility with deeming.

-- Allocations — An allocation is an amount deducted from income that is subject to deeming, which is considered to be set aside for the support of certain individuals other than the eligible individual.
+• Allocations — An allocation is an amount deducted from income that is subject to deeming, which is considered to be set aside for the support of certain individuals other than the eligible individual.
 Normally, the allocation amounts are based on the difference between the eligible couple and individual income limits for the program being tested.

 Example: The allocation for a Medicaid program that uses the SSI federal benefit rate (FBR) limit is the difference between the SSI FBR couple and SSI FBR individual income limits.
-See Appendix XXXI, Budget Reference Chart. - The allocation for Qualified Medicare Beneficiaries (QMB) is the difference between the QMB couple and QMB individual income limits.
+See Appendix XXXI, Budget Reference Chart.

-- The allocation amount when the Special Income Limit is used is the difference between the SSI FBR couple and SSI FBR individual income limits.
+• The allocation amount when the Special Income Limit is used is the difference between the SSI FBR couple and SSI FBR individual income limits.

-- When the Special Income Limit is used, the general income exclusion and the earned income exclusion are not allowed.
+• When the Special Income Limit is used, the general income exclusion and the earned income exclusion are not allowed.

 G-2311.2 Examples of Spouse-to-Spouse Deeming